Dog Bite Lawyers in Maryland Heights, MO

 A dog bite lawyer in Maryland Heights, MO can provide a range of services to help you with your case.
 Here are some of the benefits to hiring an attorney for your claim:

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
 They can explain the laws that govern dog bites in Maryland Heights, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to trial if necessary.
-Throughout your case, your Maryland Heights, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.
+Throughout your case, your Maryland Heights, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.

-- Represent you in court — If your lawsuit goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.
+• Represent you in court — If your lawsuit goes to court, a dog bite lawyer can represent you and advocate for your rights.

 Understanding Dog Bite Laws

-Neither state has a "one bite rule" – where the dog had to have bitten somebody at an earlier date for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – as the standard in dog bite cases.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The main difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
-In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.
+The only major difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
+In Missouri, you typically have five years to file a dog bite claim, while in Illinois you have two years.

 Common Dog Attack Injuries

-- Rabies
+• Rabies

-- Nerve Damage
+• Nerve Damage

-- Disfigurement
+• Disfigurement

-- Facial Injuries
+• Facial Injuries

-- Puncture Wounds
+• Puncture Wounds

-- Broken Bones
+• Broken Bones

-- Infection
+• Infection

 What Compensation Can I Get for My Dog Bite in Maryland Heights, MO?

-- Lost Time at Work — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
+• Lost Wages — If you or your child have been injured because of a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

-- Pain and Suffering — Being attacked by a dog can be a traumatic experience.
-Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
+• Pain and Suffering — Being attacked by a dog can be a traumatic experience.
+Emotional stress, scarring, ongoing fear, and other factors can have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Punitive Damages — Although rare, in some circumstances a victim can sue for punitive damages if the dog owner's conduct was intentional or extreme.
+• Punitive Damages — Although rare, in some circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

-- Property Damage — This may include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.
+• Property Damage — This can include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Maryland Heights, MO personal injury lawyers will ensure that no money is left on the table in your claim.